Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### When a Development Team determines that it will not be able to finish the complete forecast, who has to be present when reviewing and adjusting the Sprint work selected? (choose the best answer)
+### When a Scrum Team determines that it will not be able to finish the complete forecast, who has to be present when reviewing and adjusting the Sprint work selected? (choose the best answer)

-- [ ] The Development Team.
+- [ ] The Developers.
 - [ ] The Product Owner and all stakeholders.
-- [x] The Product Owner and the Development Team.
+- [x] The Product Owner and the Developers.
-- [ ] The Scrum Master, project manager and Development Team.
+- [ ] The Scrum Master, project manager and Developers.

 **[⬆ Back to Top](#table-of-contents)**

-### As the Development Team starts work during the Sprint, it realizes it has selected too much work to finish in the Sprint.
+### As the Scrum Team starts work during the Sprint, it realizes it has selected too much work to finish in the Sprint.
 What should it do?

 - [ ] Inform the Product Owner at the Sprint Review, but prior to the demonstration.
 - [ ] Find another Scrum Team to give the excess work to.
 - [x] As soon as possible in the Sprint, work with the Product Owner to remove some work or Product Backlog items.
-- [ ] Reduce the definition of "Done" and get all of the Product Backlog items "Done" by the new definition.
+- [ ] Reduce the Definition of Done and get all of the Product Backlog items "Done" by the new definition.

 **[⬆ Back to Top](#table-of-contents)**